 DSpace item metadata can contain any number of identifiers or other field values that participate in networked information systems.
 For example, an item may include a DOI which is a controlled identifier in the DOI registry.
 Many web services exist to leverage these values, by using them as 'keys' to retrieve other useful data.
 In the DOI case for example, CrossRef provides many services that given a DOI will return author lists, citations, etc. The MetadataWebService task enables the use of such services, and allows you to obtain and (optionally) add to DSpace metadata the results of any web service call to any service provider.
 You simply need to describe what service you want to call, and what to do with the results.
-Using the task code, you can create as many distinct tasks as you have services you want to call.
-Each description lives in a configuration file in 'config/modules', and is a simple properties file, like all other DSpace configuration files.
-The name of the configuration file is the task name you assign to it in config/modules/curate.cfg.
-There are a few required properties you must configure for any service, and for certain services, a few additional ones.
-An example will illustrate best.
+Using the task code ([task code]), you can create as many distinct tasks as you have services you want to call.